Ephigenia/ikea-availability-checker/README.md

 ## Trouble Shooting

 - `DEPRECATED`
-    You’re trying to check the availability for a product which may not be available in the country/store.
-Read more about in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)
+    You’re trying to check the availability of a product that may not be available in the country/store.
+Read more about it in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)

 Other Projects & Articles